influxdata/telegraf/plugins/inputs/varnish/README.md

 Plugin uses `varnishadm vcl.list -j` commandline to find the active VCL.
 Metrics that are related to the nonactive VCL are excluded from monitoring.

-By default, suffix after the last "." is a field name.
-The middle part splits into tags.

 ### Requirements

 * Varnish 6.0.2+ is required (older versions do not support JSON output from CLI tools)